 Section 5.
 Budget

-A committee shall compile a budget of estimated expenses for the coming year and submit it to the Board for its approval.
+A committee shall compile a budget of estimated expenses for the coming year and submit it to the Board for its approval by December 31st.
 This committee shall also verify funds closing the fiscal year.

 Section 6.
 Annual Review